Financial-Times/origami/README.md

 </picture>
 ```

 This component is also capable of lazy loading iframes, background images, and add class names when elements scroll into view.
-See the [lozad] documentation for more information.
+See the component demos for more information about these features.

 ### JavaScript